Celestial-Project/Celestial-Legacy/README.md

 a Python-based Discord chat bot who can talk with you in English and Thai.

-This project use **[LST20 Corpus](https://huggingface.co/datasets/lst20)** dataset from NECTEC as a base for the chat processing module.
+This project uses **[LST20 Corpus](https://huggingface.co/datasets/lst20)** dataset from NECTEC as a base for the chat processing module.

 The full documentation of the corpus is available **[here](https://arxiv.org/pdf/2008.05055.pdf)** for more details.